 of driving under the influence, you may be pulled over and charged with a DWI, even if

-3. Aggravated Driving While Intoxicated: operating a motor vehicle with a Blood Alcohol
+you do not submit to a breathalyzer test. - Aggravated Driving While Intoxicated: operating a motor vehicle with a Blood Alcohol

 Concentration of 0.18 or higher.